De Rossi joins Boca Juniors: Roma great's career in numbers

 The former Italy international left hometown club Roma at the end of last season after learning his contract would not be renewed.

-Revered at Stadio Olimpico, where he debuted in October 2001, the 36-year-old De Rossi will prolong his playing days at the equally iconic La Bombonera after signing a deal on Thursday.
+Revered at Stadio Olimpico, where he debuted in October 2001, the 36 year-old De Rossi will prolong his playing days at the equally iconic La Bombonera after signing a deal.

 He arrives in Buenos Aires as a World Cup winner who won Coppa Italia twice and the Supercoppa Italiana with the Giallorossi.